Ratio of Debt to Income

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Loan Pre-Qualifying Calculator.

-Remember these ratios are only guidelines.
-We will be happy to pre-qualify you to help you determine how much you can afford.
+Remember these ratios are just guidelines.
+We will be happy to pre-qualify you to determine how large a mortgage you can afford.

 Augusta Mortgage Solutions can answer questions about these ratios and many others.
-Call us at 706-860-5514.
+Give us a call: 706-860-5514.